Fantastic Planet: Interpretations

-Liz Ohanesian of LA Weekly speculated on the film being a commentary on animal rights, using the Traag's treatment of the Oms as evidence and writing that the film places "humans in roles of pets and pests".
+Liz Ohanesian of LA Weekly speculated on the film being a commentary on animal rights, using the Draag's treatment of the Oms as evidence and writing that the film places "humans in roles of pets and pests".
 Mike D'Angelo of The A.V.
-Club wrote that "The Traag-Om dynamic is broad enough to be multipurpose, reflecting both racism and animal rights via 'How would you like it?' role reversal".
+Club wrote that "The Draag-Om dynamic is broad enough to be multipurpose, reflecting both racism via 'How would you like it?' role reversal".

 Reception and legacy

 Box office

 The film was reported to have a total of 809,945 admissions in France.